Center for International Social Work Studies

 Within the past several years, UConn School of Social Work has received an increase in student requests to do international field placements.
 Often students are unable to follow through due to financial constraints, which led to the development of a scholarship fund for students doing international field placements.

-Recently, Dr. Lynne Healy (in conjunction with corporate matching) established a fund for international student placements.
+Dr. Lynne Healy (in conjunction with corporate matching) established a fund for international student placements.
 Dr. Healy has been an invaluable asset to the development of international social work as a discipline, and her expertise has been vital in making UConn one of the forerunners in international social work education.
-Dr. Robin Spath, who also had corporate matching for her donation, recently expanded the fund.
+Dr. Robin Spath, who also had corporate matching for her donation, helped to expand the fund.

 International Focused Area of Study